ArmandPhilippot/dotig/README.md

 You can add Dotig manually to your `PATH` to execute it from everywhere or, according to your distribution, simply add the file to `$HOME/.local/bin` (which may be in your `PATH` by default).

 In order for the script to remember your dotfiles directory, you may want to define an environment variable `DOTFILES` in your shell configuration files (like `~/.profile` for Bash or `~/.zshenv` for Zsh).
-It is also needed if you want to use Dotig from CLI.

 Example: